marchelbling/marc.helbling.fr/_posts/2014-09-22-practical-git-introduction.md

 * a committer date
 * a message: the description for the changes contained in the commit.

 This is the high level definition of a commit in git.
-We need to go one more step into internals and inspect the "tree" object to have a better picture of how git structures data.
+We need to go one more step into internals and inspect the “tree” object to have a better picture of how git structures data.

 ```bash
 $ git cat-file tree 7efc3caa79efbab80f45335d4d5f8d2885daff29